 This blood test checks for mutations in the BRCA1 and BRCA2 genes.
 Mutations in these genes can raise the risk for certain cancers, especially breast cancer (in both men and women) and ovarian cancer in women.
 In both men and women, BRCA1 and BRCA2 mutations raise the risk for other types of cancers.

 The BRCA genes are the most common cause of gene-related breast and ovarian cancers.
-In the U.S., 5% to 10% of all breast cancers and 10% to 15% of all ovarian cancers in white women are related to BRCA mutations.
+In the U.S., 1 in 20 to 1 in 10 of all breast cancers and 1 in 10 to 3 in 20 of all ovarian cancers in white women are related to BRCA mutations.

 You may choose to have the BRCA test if you have a personal or family history of breast cancer and want to learn more about your risk.
 Insurance companies may cover the cost of this test if you have a family history of cancer.

 If the test shows that you have a gene mutation, you can take steps to protect your health.
 This may include having breast cancer screenings more often.

 Other tests can screen for mutations in other genes.
 If your healthcare provider thinks you have a genetic risk for cancer, he or she may order other blood tests to screen for other genetic mutations.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 The results of a BRCA test are usually simple.
 They will show any mutation in BRCA1 or BRCA2 genes.
 As with all genetic tests, there is the chance of a false positive or an unclear result.
 It's important to understand these possibilities before you have genetic testing.